OWASP/owasp-masvs/Document/0x04-Assessing_software.md

 ## As a guide for automated unit and integration tests

-The ASVS is designed to highly testable, with the sole exception of architectural and malicious code requirements.
-By building unit and integration tests that test for specific and relevant fuzz and abuse cases, the application becomes nearly self-verifying with each and every build.
-For example, additional tests can be crafted for the test suite for a login controller, testing the username parameter for common usernames, account enumeration, brute forcing, LDAP and SQL injection, and XSS.
-Similarly, a test on the password parameter should include common passwords, password length, null byte injection, removing the parameter, XSS, account enumeration, and more.
+The MASVS is designed to highly testable, with the sole exception of architectural and malicious code requirements.
+By building unit and integration tests that test for specific and relevant fuzz and abuse cases, the mobile app becomes nearly self-verifying with each and every build.
+For example, additional tests can be crafted for the test suite for (...) todo (...).

-## As secure development training
+## For secure development training

-ASVS can also be used to define characteristics of secure software.
+MASVS can also be used to define characteristics of secure mobile apps.
 Many "secure coding" courses are simply ethical hacking courses with a light smear of coding tips.
 This does not help developers.
-Instead, secure development courses can use the ASVS with a strong focus on the proactive controls found in the ASVS, rather than the Top 10 negative things not to do.
+Instead, secure development courses can use the MASVS with a strong focus on the proactive controls found in the MASVS, rather than the Top 10 negative things not to do.